Writing | Media | Résumé | Contact

 Headshot of Julie Kliegman, a white person smiling in a forest-green short-sleeve button-up

-Julie Kliegman is the copy chief at Sports Illustrated and based in Queens, New York.
-She is also at work on Mind Game: An Inside Look at the Mental Health Playbook of Elite Athletes, due out in March 2024.
+Julie Kliegman is a writer and editor in Queens, New York.
+She wrote Mind Game: An Inside Look at the Mental Health Playbook of Elite Athletes, due out in March 2024.

-Her work has also appeared in outlets including The Washington Post, The Ringer, BuzzFeed, Bookforum, Vulture, The Verge, and Washington Monthly.
+Her work has appeared in outlets including Sports Illustrated, The Washington Post, Bookforum, The Ringer, BuzzFeed News, Vulture, The Verge, and Washington Monthly.
 Talk to her about The SpongeBob Musical.
-Subscribe to her (infrequent) newsletter, Mental Notes, below.
+Subscribe below to her (infrequent) newsletter, Mental Notes.
 Photograph by Nina Subin.

 About Mind Game